andreashandel/IDEMAbook/docs/index.md

 <p class="caption">(\#fig:sirsim)An outbreak simulation using the simple SIR model.
 Values for parameters are chosen as b=0.0025/days and g = 1/(7 days).
 The starting conditions for each compartment are set to S=100, I=1, R=0.</p>
 </div>

+For some more further information on compartmental models in epidemiology, [check out this Wikipedia article](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
+We will also discuss many variants of these type of compartmental models in further chapters.

-#### {#mynotebox}
+#### Notes {#mynotebox}
 Unfortunately, there are no rules concerning the naming of variables and parameters.
 Compartments (e.g. SIR) tend to be labeled very similarly by different researchers, while parameter labels are much more variable.
 I'm trying to be consistent in this book, though I might mix it up occasionally.
 For this book, I decided to stick with letters from the English alphabet, but you can often find people use Greek letters for parameters (e.g. $\beta$ instead of _b_ for the transmission parameter).
-Always check carefully for a given paper/model what the definition and meaning of each variable and parameter are.
+Always check carefully what the definition and meaning of each variable and parameter are.

-For some more further information on compartmental models in epidemiology, [check out this Wikipedia article](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
-We will also discuss many variants of these type of compartmental models in further chapters.
+Here and in other places, I am often sloppy and use the word "infected" even if more precisely, I mean "infected and infectious".
+You will find such somewhat sloppy terminology throughout the literature.
+Individuals who are infected but not infectious are often given their own compartment and label, e.g. they are called "exposed" or "latent" - see chapter \@ref(idstates) for more on this.
+So when you read infected throughout this book (and in most other places), assume it means 'infectious' as well, unless otherwise stated.

 #### Model Implementation {#myadvancedbox}